Luke Lillingstone

-Brigadier-General Luke Lillingstone (1653 – 6 April 1713) was a British Army officer who accompanied William of Orange to England in 1688.
+Brigadier-General Luke Lillingstone (or Lillingston or Lillingstein; 1653 – 6 April 1713) was a British Army officer who accompanied William of Orange to England in 1688.

 Early life

-Lillingstone's surname is variably spelled Lillingstone, Lillingston and Lillingstein.
-He was born to Colonel Henry Lillingstone, of German extraction from Lilienstein.
+Lillingstone was born to Colonel Henry Lillingstone, of German extraction from Lilienstein.
 His maternal uncle, Colonel Thomas Dolman, served with his father in the Anglo-Dutch Brigade.
 Lillingstone himself was commissioned as an officer in the Brigade in 1673 and 1688 he accompanied William of Orange to England.

 Command

 After fighting against Jacobite forces in Ireland, Lillingstone received his first command in 1692, when he took over the colonelcy of Jonathan Foulkes's Regiment on the latter's death.
 On assuming command the regiment became Luke Lillingstone's Regiment of Foot, and was to be the first of three regiments to bear this title.

 Lillingstone's regiment was disbanded in 1694, but was reraised the same year for service in the West Indies.
 This second regiment was disbanded in 1696 or 1697.